 There may be half-a-dozen solutions to your problem that aren’t readily apparent.
 You’ll only be able to determine whether there are other viable options by taking some time to think things through.

 Online advertisements for payday loans are typically promoted as “Bad credit?
 No problem” loans.
 Thirty-day loans under $2,000 are common.

-However, interest rates on payday loans average from 300% to 400% and in some cases, well over 400%.
-Such exorbitant interest rates means a payday borrower will repay at least 3 times the amount borrowed!
+BEWARE: Interest rates on payday loans average from 300% to 400% and in some cases, well over 400%.
+Such excessive interest rates means a borrower will repay at least 3 times the amount borrowed in the payday loan!

 Unfortunately, the aftermath of many high-interest loans, whether payday or installment, often leads to defaulting and ultimately filing for personal bankruptcy.

 Payday loans are prohibited in Massachusetts pursuant to 209 CMR 26.01.

 While some states allow payday loans both online and off, Massachusetts does not.

 Be aware that there are illegitimate webpages and lending sites that still market these types of predatory payday loans to Massachusetts residents.

 If you are a MA resident who has been given a payday loan, call my office now to schedule time to talk with me.
 You may have protections and consumer claims against the lender.